ishwari215/github-learning/README.md

-This is a github repo for learning git.
+This is a github repo for learning Git.